What is Pet Insurance Coverage Level?

 Common Mistakes

-❌ Starting cover too late
+โ Starting coverage too late

-❌ Choosing the cheapest policy
+โ Choosing the cheapest policy

 Accident-only policies do not cover illnesses.
 Time-limited policies stop paying after 12 months per condition.
 Consider what you are not covered for.
+AVMA veterinary economic data shows that illness-related claims outnumber accident-only claims by 4 to 1 in dogs and 6 to 1 in cats, meaning accident-only policyholders are uninsured for the large majority of costs that drive total lifetime veterinary spending.

-❌ Not comparing annually
+โ Not comparing annually

 Industry Benchmarks